 Note: During the upload, the Upload page refreshes to show you the status of the upload including, the Files remaining to be uploaded, estimated upload time, and transfer rate.

 Note: When the files have been successfully loaded a message to that effect is displayed.
-The Summary is also updated to reflect the status of the upload.
+The Summary is also updated to reflect the status of the upload and what .

 Step 7.
 Viewing the Project